 At Orion180, the moment your claim is received our team goes to work, processing and evaluating immediately.
 We understand the importance of responsiveness and empathy when an unexpected event strikes and employ the golden rule; we treat your claim the way we would want ours treated should the same experience befall us.
 Our claims process is among the lowest in the industry, with the average claim age under 30 days.

-CAT: Riverwood Claim Management-RCM Claims Specialist reaches out with a 24 hour target (maximum allowed 72) to establish if emergency resources are necessary.
+CAT: A claims Specialist reaches out with a 24-hour target (maximum allowed 72) to establish if emergency resources are necessary.

-AOP: RCM Claims Specialist reaches out with a 24 hour target (maximum allowed 48), to establish claim incident details and decide if emergency resources are necessary.
+AOP: A claims Specialist reaches out with a 24 hour target (maximum allowed 48), to establish claim incident details and decide if emergency resources are necessary.